jasonhemann/21SP-CS2800/_lec/lec8.md

 table that computes it.
 That truth table might be unreasonably big, but it exists.
 That truth table describes, for boolean function `f(x₁ ... xₙ)`, the subset of `<x₁, ... ,xₙ>` that satisfy f.
-And we can list out those rows of the truth table, one after another
+And we can list out the satisfying rows of the truth table, one after another

      ```
        (x₁ & x₂ & !x₃ & x₄ & !x₅) v